These 15 shots are just a small selection of some of the incredible adventure shots revealed in the latest Red Bull Illume Image Quest.

 If there's one image that captures the appeal and adventure of paragliding, it's this.
 Photographer Philip Platzer's shot of Paul Guschlbauer and Tom de Dorlodot flying near Salzburg shows the athletes doing what they love best.

 We're not sure whether we love this shot because the photo is so eye-catching — or because the feat is so crazeballs.
 "Men walked the line while others flew under.
 It was madness," says photographer Fabrice Wittner.

 Into the light

-But when he rapelled into the chasm, he had zero expectations for how it would turn out.
+But when he rapelled into the chasm, Watt had zero expectations for how it would turn out.
 Then a shard of light burst through and he started blasting the shutter.
 “The phenomenon lasted but a few minutes and we were lucky enough to bathe in it,” he adds.

 Things weren't looking good for the crew when they arrived at this lighthouse in the Gulf of Finland.
 First they couldn't find it.
 Then technical issues hindered photographer Victor Sukhorukov, who also works as a war photographer, shooting the conflicts in Syria and Ukraine.

-The cold temperatures affected the drone and error messages starting appearing.
+The cold temperatures affected the drone and error messages started appearing.
 Then the BASE jumpers began to jump.
-“Only one photo from the huge number of images was in high quality.
-It shows Semen Lazarev making his jump,” he says.
+"Only one photo from the huge number of images was in high quality.
+It shows Semen Lazarev making his jump," he says.

 Monster waves in the Southern Ocean

-“This shot is of navigator Simon Fisher during Leg 5 of the Volvo Ocean Race at the exact moment he was hit by a six-metre wave while trimming one of the sails,” says photographer Matt Knighton.
+"This shot is of navigator Simon Fisher during Leg 5 of the Volvo Ocean Race at the exact moment he was hit by a 20-foot wave while trimming one of the sails," says photographer Matt Knighton.